-During the three months ended March 31, 2015, we funded our operations primarily from cash flow from operations, cash on hand and proceeds from warrant exercises.
-These funds were used to fund our operations, make capital expenditures and make payments on Kinergy's revolving credit facility.
+During the six months ended June 30, 2015, we funded our operations primarily from cash flow from operations and cash on hand.
+These funds were also used to make capital expenditures and payments on Kinergy's revolving credit facility.

-Our current available capital resources consist of cash on hand and amounts available for borrowing under Kinergy's credit facility.
-In addition, the Plant Owners have credit facilities for use in the operations of the Pacific Ethanol Plants.
-We expect that our future available capital resources will consist primarily of our remaining cash balances, amounts available for borrowing, if any, under Kinergy's credit facility, cash generated from Kinergy's ethanol marketing business, fees paid under our asset management agreement relating to our operation of the Pacific Ethanol Plants, proceeds from warrant exercises and dividends, if any, in respect of our ownership interest in PE Op Co.

-We believe that current and future available capital resources, revenues generated from operations, and other existing sources of liquidity, including our credit facilities, will be adequate to meet our anticipated working capital and capital expenditure requirements for at least the next twelve months.
+Our current available capital resources consist of cash on hand and amounts available for borrowing under Kinergy's credit facility and under our credit facilities for our Pacific Ethanol West plants.
+We expect that our future available capital resources will consist primarily of our remaining cash balances, amounts available for borrowing, if any, under our credit facilities, cash generated from operations, fees paid under our asset management agreement relating to our plants, and proceeds from warrant exercises.
+We believe that current and future available capital resources, revenues generated from operations, and other existing sources of liquidity, including our credit facilities, will be adequate to meet our anticipated capital requirements for at least the next twelve months.